vinkla/extended-acf/README.md

 $ composer require wordplate/acf
 ```

-Install the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro) plugin within your `plugins` or `mu-plugins` directory.
+Download the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro) plugin and put it in either the `plugins` or `mu-plugins` directory.
+Visit the WordPress dashboard and activate the plugin.
 Please note that this package supports ACF version 5.6 or later.

 ## Usage